dapphub/dapple/README.md

     $ dapple build

-By default, `dapple build` builds the entire `contracts` tree, and emits the following:
+By default, `dapple build` builds the entire `contracts/` tree, and emits the following:

 * cached build objects
 * `classes.json` — a list of type definitions